-- Identify and meet the midwifery care needs of women, their families and community in all health care settings. - 2.
-Demonstrate the skills of - analysis - critical thinking - problem-solving, and - reflection in midwifery practice. - Where appropriate, act as an effective member of the maternity care team and participate in the multidisciplinary team approach to the care of women. - Evaluate practice and use current research findings to underpin clinical midwifery practice promoting the normality of pregnancy and birth. - Articulate and represent women's interests and enable women to fully participate as partners in decisions about their maternity care needs. - Implement changes in maternity care service in response to women's needs and choices and service demand.
+- 3. Where appropriate, act as an effective member of the maternity care team and participate in the multidisciplinary team approach to the care of women. - Evaluate practice and use current research findings to underpin clinical midwifery practice promoting the normality of pregnancy and birth. - 5.
+Articulate and represent women's interests and enable women to fully participate as partners in decisions about their maternity care needs. - Implement changes in maternity care service in response to women's needs and choices and service demand.